 Miss Evelyn Gallucci died very unexpectedly at her home, Ascan Avenue and Russell Place, on July 30.
 She had spent a very happy day with the family at Long Beach and died just before retiring that same night.
 The funeral service was held on August 2 at Our Lady Queen of Martyrs Church, where High Mass was celebrated.

-Miss Gallucci had attended the Scudder School in New

-rork, and in June, 1923, graduated from the Castle School at Tarrytown.
+Miss Gallucci had attended the Scudder School in New York, and in June, 1923, graduated from the Castle School at Tarrytown Last winter she was a student in Columbia rork, and in June, 1923, graduated from the Castle School at Tarrytown.
 Last winter she was a student in Columbia Law School.
 With her father and mother, Mr. and Mrs. Louis Gallucci, and little sister Ernestine, she moved to Forest Hills Gardens in June, 1923.
 She was a young woman of great promise professionally and of unusual charm personally, so that her death is a distinct loss to her family and friends.
-York, and in June, 1923, graduated from the Castle School